 3. Tape the two pieces of cardboard together making sure that the front pieces are even.

-5. Rest the easy pegboard cardboard shelf on top of the hooks.
+5. Rest the cardboard shelf on top of the hooks.
 I may even hot glue them once I have decided I am happy with our pegboard layout!

-So we have debated about how cohesive we wanted these pegboards to look.
-But I need to remember that this is supposed to be the creative space for our children.
+We have debated about how cohesive we wanted these pegboards to look.
+But I need to remember that this is supposed to be a creative space for our children.

 Yes, pun intended by the DIY word string art we added on the wall!